lei-bo/MatSeg/README.md

 - mode: `val` or `test` specifying validation or test

 Evaluation will save the predictions in `./checkpoints/DATASET/CONFIG/predictions`.

+## Colab Support
+To train and evaluate models using GPU resources on Google Colab, please go to the notebook `colab.ipynb`.

 ## Related Papers
 DeCost, B., Lei, B., Francis, T., & Holm, E. (2019).
 High Throughput Quantitative